 Budget Review Process

 Council will review the City’s proposed budget, and during public, televised budget hearings, listen to presentations from each department and ask questions about proposed spending plans.
-The first budget hearing will take place on Monday, April 3, 2023, beginning at 4:30 p.m., with the following departments presenting their budget to the council: Public Works Department (GF&MF) and Parks & Recreation Department.
+The first budget hearing will take place on Wednesday, April 1, 2026, beginning at 4:30 p.m., with the following departments presenting their budget to the council: the Mayor’s Office and Wilmington City Council.
 Budget hearing meetings will continue throughout the month of April, and will be conducted by the council’s finance committee.

 -